-So, if a sample assayed 1,000 ppm that would translate to being 0.1% which would be 2 pounds per ton.
-Typically, potentially economic lithium grades in brine are more than 300 ppm= 0.03% or .6 pounds per ton
+As an example, a sample that contains 1,000 ppm equals 0.1%, which is equivalent to 2 pounds per short ton.
+Typically, potentially economic lithium grades in brine are more than 300 ppm = 0.03% or 6 pounds per ton.

 Reverse circulation (RC) drilling uses dual wall drilling rods with the outer rod used to drill with a rotary bit and the inner rod is used to return chip samples to surface in a continuous flow.

 RC drilling is considerably faster than diamond drilling, which provides considerable cost savings.